 Skip to content

-The European Sale and Leaseback Market 2024: Key Takeaways from the Year So Far
+European Sale and Leaseback Market 2024: Key Takeaways from the Year

 The European sale and leaseback market has continued to gain momentum in 2024, driven by evolving economic conditions, particularly after the European Central Bank (ECB) cut interest rates in September.
 This decision, aimed at stimulating economic growth, has altered the dynamics of financing and investment strategies across the region.
 With interest rates expected to decrease further, sale and leaseback transactions have remained an attractive tool for businesses seeking to optimize their balance sheet assets while maintaining operational control of their facilities.